MithrilJS/mithril.js/docs/route.md

 `key`             | `String`        | No       | A route parameter name (e.g. `id` in route `/users/:id`, or `page` in path `/users/1?page=3`, or a key in `history.state`)
 **returns**       | `String|Object` |          | Returns a value for the specified key.
 If a key is not specified, it returns an object that contains all the interpolation keys

- Note that in the `onmatch` function of a RouteResolver, the new route hasn't yet been fully resolved, and `m.route.params()` will return the parameters of the previous route, if any. `onmatch` receives the parameters of the new route as an argument.
+ Note that in the `onmatch` function of a RouteResolver, the new route hasn't yet been fully resolved, and `m.route.param()` will return the parameters of the previous route, if any. `onmatch` receives the parameters of the new route as an argument.

 #### RouteResolver